-I thought I would share a few of my favorite gardening books and give you an update on what’s growing (and what isn’t) in my garden.
+I thought I would share a few of my favorite gardening books in case you need some new reading to pass the dreary winter days.

-I thought it would be fun to share some of my favorite gardening books.

-These are great to read while it is too hot to be in the garden, or you can pin this post and check them out this winter as you’re deciding what to plant for spring.
-Three of these make fabulous reference books and the fourth is just a fun read, but it will make you think about what you can do on a small lot.
-(Please note that some of these links may be affiliate links and I may receive a small commission if you purchase something through a link.
-It will not change your cost in any way and I appreciate your support.)
+These are great to read while it is too hot to be in the garden too, or you can pin this post and check them out this winter as you’re deciding what to plant for spring.
+Four of these make fabulous reference books and the fifth is just a fun read, but it will make you think about what you can do in a small garden plot.

-This book is great for anyone wanting to start out gardening.
+Mel Bartholomew’s All New Square Foot Gardening is a great book for anyone wanting to start out gardening.
 Mr. Bartholomew shows you how much you can grow in a 4′ x 4′ foot raised bed.
 He has some fabulous information about setting up the raised beds, making sure you have great soil to plant in, and an easy method to put up a trellis for beans or cucumbers.
 His information on plant spacing is invaluable.
 He even has a planting schedule for when to plant certain crops.